IRLL/HierarchyCraft/paper.md

 We introduce **HierarchyCraft**, a builder for lightweight environments in which arbitrary hierarchical reasoning tasks without feature extraction can be created within a single library.
 HierarchyCraft  provides a set of environments and makes it easy to build custom hierarchical environments to fit any research needs.

-For example, the effects of the underlying hierarchy of Minecraft can be studied with the MineHcraft environment that mimics the sub-tasks of Minecraft without feature extraction.
+For example, the effects of the underlying hierarchy of Minecraft can be studied with the MineHcraft environment that mimics the sub-tasks of Minecraft without any 3D environment that would require feature extraction.
 A view of the graphical interface common to all HierarchyCraft environments is shown in Figure \autoref{fig:MineHcraft-dragon}.

 ![HierarchyCraft graphical user interface.
 'End' zone in the MineHcraft environment.\label{fig:MineHcraft-dragon}](docs/images/MineHcraft_face_to_dragon.png)